rosedj1/CMSOfficeHours/Programming/Python/Basics.md

 - a script is executed by the Python interpreter  # `python script.py`  # Though script is a module!
 - Remember that

+#### Function Decorators

+A **decorator** is a function that "decorates" another function.
+Decorators:

+- Take in a function as an argument.
+- Return a function.

 ### Classes

 A class is a *blueprint* that you use to make objects (think _nouns_, like cars, ninjas, galaxies, etc.):